ray155093/azure-docs.zh-tw/articles/data-lake-store/data-lake-store-get-started-net-sdk.md

         return _adlsFileSystemClient.FileSystem.GetFileStatus(_adlsAccountName, path).FileStatus;
     }

-## 列出檔案或目錄
+## <a name="list-file-or-directories"></a>List file or directories

-下列程式碼片段顯示的 `ListItem` 方法可用於列出 Data Lake Store 帳戶中的檔案和目錄。
+The following snippet shows a `ListItem` method that can use to list the file and directories in a Data Lake Store account.

     // List files and directories
     public static List<FileStatusProperties> ListItems(string directoryPath)